BadlyDrawnBoy/aider-desk/docs-site/docs/configuration/providers.md

 3. Enter the API key in the Model Library Groq configuration
 4. Add the models you want to use (e.g., `llama3-70b-8192`, `mixtral-8x7b-32768`)
 5. Or set the `GROQ_API_KEY` environment variable

 ---

+## MiniMax

+MiniMax offers Anthropic-compatible models through the MiniMax API platform.

+### Configuration Parameters

+- **API Key**: Your MiniMax API key for authentication
+  - Environment variable: `MINIMAX_API_KEY`
+  - Get your API key from the [MiniMax Console](https://platform.minimax.chat/)

+### Available Models

+AiderDesk automatically falls back to a static MiniMax model list when the MiniMax models endpoint is unavailable.
+The current static list includes:

+- `MiniMax-M2`
+- `MiniMax-M2-Stable`

+These models are exposed through Anthropic-compatible endpoints, so they appear with the `anthropic/` prefix in the model selector.

+---